 First Appearance: Eliminator #3 (1995)

-Lost to the reality of Earth-93060 (the home of Marvel’s Ultraverse imprint), the Ego Gem is the consciousness of the primordial entity Nemesis.
-Unlike the other stones, it doesn’t grant its user specific powers.
-Instead, it overwrites their desires with its own, twisting their motivations to serve its own mysterious agenda.
+Native to Earth-93060, the home of Marvel’s Ultraverse imprint, the Ego Gem is the surviving consciousness of the primordial entity Nemesis.
+Unlike the other stones, it grants no specific power.
+Instead, it overwrites its user’s desires with its own, twisting their motivations to serve a hidden agenda.

 The Death Stone